michael2008/ME-Live-Doc/docs/user-guide.md

 <p align="center"><em>Workstation Connection Diagram</em></p>
 </p>

-1. Connect the camera's HDMI output connector to the workstation's video card HDMI input connector using the HDMI cable (Micro HDMI-HDMI).
+1. Connect the camera's **HDMI Output Port** to the **Input Port ** of the capture card of the workstation, with a **HDMI to Mini-HDMI cable**.
-2. connect HoloLens' Micro USB interface to the WorkStation's USB3.0 interface using USB wire（Micro USB - USB）(optional, for the convenience of USB debugging and charging).
+2. Connect the **Micro USB port** of HoloLens to one of the USB3.0 port on the workstation with a **Micro USB to USB cable**.
+(This is for the convenience of USB debugging and charging of HoloLens, and thus is optional) .
-3. Connect the workstation's LAN port to the router's LAN port with a network cable.
+3. Connect the workstation to the **LAN Port** of the **Wireless Router** using a Lan cable.
-4. Connect the HDMI output connector of the workstation video card to the large screen on which the output screen is required with the HDMI cable (HDMI - HDMI)
+4. Use an **HDMI to HDMI cable** to attach the **Output Port** of the capture card of the workstation to an external display or any other campatible screens.
-5. In the HoloLens network settings, join the router's wireless network.
+5. Let the HoloLens join the local wireless network and make sure the HoloLens and the workstation are in the same vlan.

+### Configurations

+#### Network Configurations

+1. Get the Rig and Workstation ready first.
+2. Make sure a dedicated WIFI router, 802.11ac perferred, with wired connection has connected to the Rig.
+Router IP should be `192.168.8.1`, DHCP range set to `192.168.8.100~249`.
+Internet link is not necessary.
+3. IP address of the Workstation should be set to `192.168.8.250`.
+We need to run both of the soft  Suite and the Demo app on it.

+> Note: If you have other devices to collaborate, e.g. a Surface Pro as a controller, it needs to join the same WIFI network with wireless connnection, which would get an IP from pool `192.168.8.100~249` automatically.
+Besides, please make sure there's not a lot of WIFI devices around when you start to move the rig.
+WIFI latency impacts the performance.

+#### Environment Preparation

+1. Connect everything to the WIFI router.
+Make sure they all have `192.168.8.x` IP address, and the workstation has the fixed IP `192.168.8.250`.
+This is very important since we fixed the network settings to ensure there's no surprise.
+2. Install the `SpectatorView Test App` onto your spectator view HoloLens on the Rig.
+You can download the `SpectatorView Test App` from [here]().

-### Usage Guide for MeshExpert Installer
+### Usage Guide for MeshExpert Suite

 Installation steps are as follows:
 1. Find the MeshExpert Installer.exe, double click it, and proceed according to the installation guide.
 If you have installed an older version, please uninstall the old version first.